MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-ha-kubernetes.md

 The sample environment will use Terraform to automate the deployment of the AKS Engine VM.
 You can find the [details and code in the companion GitHub repo](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/blob/master/AKSe-on-AzStackHub/src/tf/aksengine/README.md).

-The result of this step is a new resource group on Azure Stack Hub that contains the AKS Engine helper VM:
+The result of this step is a new resource group on Azure Stack Hub that contains the AKS Engine helper VM and related resources:

 ![AKS Engine VM Resources in Azure Stack](media/solution-deployment-guide-ha-kubernetes/aksengine-resources-on-azurestack.png)

 > [!NOTE]
-> If you have to deploy AKS Engine in a disconnected air-gapped environment, go to [Disconnected Azure Stack Hub Instances](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#disconnected-azure-stack-hub-instances) to learn more.
+> If you have to deploy AKS Engine in a disconnected air-gapped environment, review [Disconnected Azure Stack Hub Instances](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#disconnected-azure-stack-hub-instances) to learn more.

 In the next step, we'll use the newly deployed AKS Engine VM to deploy a Kubernetes cluster.